-Just over three years ago the idea of growing pumpkins was brought to my attention.
-I was introduced to a flavorful, robust, local kabocha variety, and the owners asked if I could save the strain.
+Just over seven years ago the idea of growing pumpkins was brought to my attention.
+I was introduced to a flavorful, robust, local Hawaiian kabocha (pumpkin) variety, and the owners asked if I could save the strain.
 It became a winding trail of discovery, that led to many questions:

 About pests and diseases: Why did farmers stop growing them?
 What is the difference between growing in a backyard vs a farm?
 What pests have been introduced to Hawaii and what impact did they have?

 About the difficulties of the”little farm” in the distribution chain: How do you compete with international imports as a local farmer?
 Will distributors deal with you?
 Can I remove the “middle man” and make a go of it?